Diagnostic Medical Sonographer Completion (Acc)

 or COMM 201

-Students must already be a licensed DMS to apply to the completion program.
+Applicants must already be a credentialed diagnostic medical sonographer to apply to the completion program.

 - Official transcripts from all post-secondary institutions attended.
 In cases where the student has less than 60 transferable credits, an official high school transcript or proof of GED must also be submitted.
 Students will be required to have a minimum cumulative GPA of 2.00 or above.